-- Get licensed and register your business with the state.
-The paperwork required for starting a home health care business varies from state to state, but all states require some form of registration for your business.
+The paperwork required for starting a home health care business varies from state to state.
+All states require some form of registration for your business.
 You can establish a sole proprietorship, a limited liability corporation, an S-Corp, or any number of partnerships.
 The kind of business you register depends largely on your business goals.
 Consult with a Certified Public Accountant or business planner to determine which kind of business license is right for you.

-- Find an insurance company to provide insurance.
 Even unskilled home care business services need to carry the right insurance.
-Typically, states require workers’ compensation insurance in addition to a blanket liability policy to protect clients in the event of injury or damage to property.
+Typically, states require workers’ compensation insurance, in addition to a blanket liability policy, to protect clients in the event of injury or damage to property.
 Consult with a licensed, reputable insurance agent to determine which kinds of coverage are right for your new business.
 Be prepared to provide financial documentation about your business, as well as a description of the services you provide.
 Also, bear in mind that the kind of home health care business you start can impact the cost of insurance premiums.
 The more complex the care, the higher the premiums are going to be.

-- Advertise for clients and hire personnel.
 Once you’ve established your brand and registered your business with the state, you’ll need to get the word out.
 This starts with social media shared on sites such as Facebook and Twitter.
-Also, you may need to advertise on local television and radio, in the local newspaper, and in magazines that cater to potential clients.
-It’s also important to get the word out to hospitals and doctors that specialize in senior care and rehabilitation so they can make referrals.
+Also, you may need to advertise on local television and radio, in the local newspaper, and in magazines.
+It’s also important to get the word out to hospitals and doctors that specialize in senior care and rehabilitation, so they can make referrals.

-If you’re considering starting a home health care business, you may want to take a closer look at becoming a Touching Hearts At Home franchise owner.
+If you’re considering starting a home health care business, you may want to look at becoming a Touching Hearts At Home franchise owner.

 Ready to Join Touching Hearts At Home?

 Get a jump-start on the competition with a Touching Hearts at Home franchise in your area.
-Touching Hearts at Home is a non-medical home care provider focused on homemaking, personal care, and companionship with the ultimate goal of improving the quality of living for every one of our clients.
+Touching Hearts at Home is a non-medical home care provider.
+We focus on homemaking, personal care, and companionship with the goal of improving the quality of life for all our clients.

 To find out more about how you can begin Touching Hearts at Home, request more information.
-We look forward to joining you on your journey to successful entrepreneur.
+We look forward to joining you on your journey to becoming a successful entrepreneur.